hiteshshimpi-55/hiteshshimpi-55/README.md

 - ⚡ Fun fact: ...
 -->
 ## Hi, I am Hitesh Shimpi!
 Great to see you here!<img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">
-I am Hitesh Shimpi, currently in the Second year of my BE in Computer Engineering from [Sandip Foundation Sandip Institute of Technology and Research Center](https://www.sandipfoundation.org/).
+I am Hitesh Shimpi, currently in the Third year of my BE in Computer Engineering from [Sandip Foundation Sandip Institute of Technology and Research Center](https://www.sandipfoundation.org/).
 I am a tech savant and an open-source enthusiast.
 I am always open to collabrating on projects and innovatie ideas.